USS Elrod: Service history

 Elrod deployed again in 2008, 2010, and 2012.

 Pakistani fishing vessel Al An Wari sank in the Gulf of Aden on 2 July 2010.
 On 5 July, a Lockheed P-3C Orion of Patrol Squadron VP-16, forward-deployed to Djibouti, spotted the 16 survivors in a life raft about 144 miles west of Socotra Island.
-The "Orion" directed an SH-60B flying from Elrod to the area.
-The "Seahawk" rescued 12 of the mariners and the frigate reached the area and saved the remaining four men.
+The Orion directed an SH-60B flying from Elrod to the area.
+The Seahawk rescued 12 of the mariners and the frigate reached the area and saved the remaining four men.

 Her 2012 Caribbean deployment resulted in the confiscation of record amounts of illegal narcotics.

 The ship made her final deployment during a voyage to the Sixth Fleet in 2014, during which she steamed in the central Mediterranean as part of NATO's Operation Active Endeavour, patrols in support of the Global War on Terrorism, with the Northrop Grumman MQ-8 Fire Scout.
 Three armed Libyans seized commercial tanker Morning Glory, which Rear Admiral John Kirby, Pentagon Press Secretary, called a “stateless vessel,” early in March 2014.
 The ship carried oil owned by the Libyan government's National Oil Corporation, but illicitly obtained from that country's port of As-Sidra.
 The Libyan and Cypriot governments requested assistance.
 In addition to Elrod, the destroyers Roosevelt and Stout, deployed as part of Carrier Strike Group 2, were tasked to assist.
 A Sea, Air, Land (SEAL) team, attached to Special Operations Command Europe, was also deployed to Roosevelt.
 Just after 1500 on 16 March, the SEALs boarded and took control of Morning Glory in international waters just southeast of Cyprus, capturing the hijackers and freeing the crewmembers.
 Stout dispatched a team of sailors that boarded the tanker and relieved the SEALs, and which then helped sail the ship to Libyan waters.
 Elrod relieved Stout on 19 March.
 Elrod turned Morning Glory over to the Libyan authorities in international waters outside Libya, and they brought the ship into Zawiya, Libya, on 22 March.

-Elrod was decommissioned at Naval Station Norfolk, Virginia (USA), on 30 January 2015.
+Elrod was decommissioned at Naval Station Norfolk, Virginia, on 30 January 2015.
 The ship is slated to be offered in foreign military sales.